The-AI-Alliance/community/events/readme.md

 # AI Alliance Community Events & CFP List

-This GitHub repository lists AI Alliance Community events (meet-ups, user groups, workshops, conferences, etc.) where our members are actively engaged.
+This GitHub repo lists AI Alliance Community events (meet-ups, user groups, workshops, conferences, etc.) where our members are actively engaged (speaking, organizing, hosting, sponsoring, etc.).

 Want to contribute?
 Add an event, or offer a venue, or speak or sponsor.
 By contributing to this repo, you can help conference organizers.
 Another goal of this [age is to create conferences for AI engineers, developers and researchers.
 If they don't know your conference they can't buy a ticket and come to it 😏.